Colombia Trip Overview

 People to People: Local Community

 Our insider’s access to Barranquilla’s rich culture extends the hand of friendship through a network of college-educated family-based homestays for an authentic cultural experience.
-Students hear testimony from survivors on all sides of the internal conflict, bearing witness to the tradition of “testigo” as a means of healing and transcendence.
+Students on our Colombia student travel program hear testimony from survivors on all sides of the internal conflict, bearing witness to the tradition of “testigo” as a means of healing and transcendence.
 Key visits in the historic city of Cartagena provide first-hand insights from notable Colombian officials who have influenced the peace process in recent history.
 City excursions provide unforgettable lessons in colonialism: visits to Bolivar Square, Inquisition Palace, the Castle of San Felipe, and with NGO’s celebrating social commentary and free expression through arts and music.
 Our immersive excursions to islands and rainforest jungles teach about the power of responsible environmental stewardship in balance with a tourist economy.

 History Matters: Learning From The Past